finnerds/postgresql/README.md

 ### HSTORE

 Postgresql supports the adding of extensions via SQL commands or shell scripts during the installation.
 The repository builds by default postgresql with HSTORE support via the included SQL [hstore.sql](https://github.com/finnerds/postgresql/blob/master/standby/hstore.sql) command.
+Any *.sql files, and any executable *.sh scripts copied into the initialisation [directory](https://github.com/finnerds/postgresql/blob/master/master/Dockerfile#L8) will be executed during the initialisation of the server - before starting the service.

 ### HEALTHCHECK